ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 We finished the last lecture with this overview of quorum consistency.

-In a quorum consistency environment, there are three specific, configurable values that control how this question should be answered.
+In a quorum consistency environment, there are three specific, configurable values that control how a system can be configured.

 * `N` - The number of node replicas
 * `W` - **The Write Quorum**